 I may be biased with my patriotism, but there is a reason for it.
 While I haven’t travelled to all four corners of the country, I have seen plenty that showed me that nothing is better than my own home.
 Life is simple here, and with life becoming increasingly stressful, Malaysia reminds me to take a pause and enjoy what nature has to offer.

 Expenses in Malaysia can be cheap.
-From accommodation to food to transport, you will most of the time find yourself getting a bang for your bucks.
-However, it is worth to note that international brands can be expensive as they price match with the neighbouring Singapore.
-Instead, there are plenty of local brands that you can choose to shop at lower cost.
+From accommodation to food to transport, I find myself getting a bang for my bucks most of the time.
+However, it is worth to note that international brands can be expensive as they price match, if not just a little cheaper after the exchange rate.
+Instead, there are plenty of local brands to choose to shop at lower cost, which is what I come to opt for.

 Malaysia is relatively unsafe for all travellers.
 Although violent crimes are mainly among gang members, bag snatching and pickpockets are prevalent.
-It is discouraged to walk alone in deserted places in the evenings.
-Be careful when crossing roads as traffic does not often follow rules.
-Taxi scams are also common, so use a ride-hailing app like Grab instead.
-Overall, common sense is the best way to go.
+I discourage walking alone in deserted places in the evenings.
+Crossing roads can be hazardous as traffic sometimes doesn't follow rules.
+Taxi scams are also common, so I use ride-hailing app like Grab instead.
+I find that heeding the locals' advices helps me get around the best.